tasmaal/Are-you-SIRious-/README.md

 -Make  sure  the  part  2  of  the  function  is  commented  and  that  the  part  3  is uncommented.

 -Run function Batch.m.
 This will take≈2h on 4 cores.
 This will compute the best set of ADN parameters based on least square.
-The results will be printed in command window:m = 7 etaSE = 5 etaI = 6A file named J.mat is created, containing the values of the function defined in Equation (6)
+The results will be printed in command window:m = 7, etaSE = 5, etaI = 6.
+A file named J.mat is created, containing the values of the function defined in Equation (6).

 -A  graph  of  the  comparison  with  data  from  May  2018  outbreak  will  appear.
 This graph is depicted in Figure 4.